ED: Special Education (EDSE)

 3 credits (3+0)

 Concepts, strategies, and issues involved with supporting secondary students with exceptional learning needs as they transition from high school to other educational, vocational, residential, and/or community contexts.
 Emphasizes the development and implementation of the transition components of the Individual Education Program.
+This course may be stacked with EDSE S485.
 Requires Internet access.

 EDSE S692 Seminar: